Skip navigation

 The amount of unused JavaScript can grow quickly when adding dependencies or using libraries such as jQuery.
 The Coverage tool from Chrome Dev Tools is a good way to check on this.
 As for CSS, this is sometimes part of a strategy to cache everything needed for further browsing.
 This should be balanced by the fact that unused JavaScript tends to result in longer processing.
 When possible, look for smaller alternatives with only the functionality that you need instead of loading the whole toolbox, hoping it will one day prove useful.
 Once upon a time, jQuery was the all-in-one solution that you found on almost every website.
 As of today, a lot of things can be handled with modern JavaScript.
 Check your NPM dependencies and how they make your bundle bigger.

 Figure 20.9.
-Unused JavaScript bytes
+Unused JavaScript bytes.

 One again, the 10th percentile looks great with no unused JavaScript.
 However, this gets even worse than CSS for the upper percentiles, reaching more than 600 kB on the 90th percentile.
 This is already more than the ideal total page weight you should aim for.